 Who doesn’t love their smart speaker?
 Or adjusting the heating/air con or switching on the lights before arriving home.
 Smart items are now so commonplace that we take for granted the ability to check on our homes from anywhere, even if it’s simply to put our minds at rest that Fido isn’t tearing the sofa apart while we’re at work?

+Scary stuff, eh!
 So what’s the answer?
 Old school equipment that isn’t connected to the system?
+Well, apparently not…

 Off-network security systems

-One this is achieved it’s but a small step to prevent a security system sounding an alert or a silent signal, so rendering it ineffective.
+Once this is achieved it’s but a small step to prevent a security system from sounding an alert or a silent signal, so rendering it ineffective.

 Safeguarding your home security system and smart devices.